ClojureBridge/curriculum/outline/app.md

 Take just the top 10 of the sorted lists.

-    (take list-size
+    (take 10
       (sort-by val >
           (into {} (for [[k v] inds
                         :when (and v (country-ids (:id k)))]
                       [(:value k) (read-string v)]))))

-Make that into a function.
+Make that into a function called sorted-indicator-map.

     (defn sorted-indicator-map
       "Sort the map of indicator numeric values"